WORDS: Vikas Tyagi

 - Is the product/service in question a ‘need’ or is it a ‘want’?
 Needs and wants should be reviewed robustly to ensure appropriate setting of future requirements.

 - Has the total cost of ownership been considered rigorously enough to ensure that only required elements of the product and/or service are purchased, e.g. you may wish to pay for the product but the cost of support/maintenance may no longer be needed by the business.

 - Can product and/or service providers be consolidated as part of contractual changes (e.g. consolidation of more than one purchase/service from a supplier but on different contracts/terms and through different vendor entities)?

 - Have product/service substitutions been considered, particularly where high-cost products/services can be replaced by lower-cost options?

-- Are all aspects of a product/service being fully utilised?
+- Are all aspects of a product/service being fully utilized?
 Can the usage be dialled up where spend has already been committed and dialled down in other areas, (e.g. in the case of different modules of a software suite)?

 - Can new contracts be signed with preferential terms without any exclusivity and with no minimum spend commitment?

 Getting clear answers to these key questions can help deploy a set of levers that focus on actual cost reduction.